 How to Shape Ponchiki

 Grease your hands with a tiny bit of oil and form a piece of dough around a cherry into a nice little 1.5” ball.
-Place the ball onto a cutting board or other flour-dusted working surfaces.
+You can also use an ice cream scoop to form the balls.
+Place the ball onto a cutting board or other flour-dusted working surface.

 How to Deep Fry Cherry Filled Donut Holes